adiya-fg/resume/README.md

-# resume
+# portfolio
-for personal purpose.
+Personal use for work history something related to it.